Start of Studies – Master Linguistics

 Our study program is characterized by three features in particular.
 It is...

-skill-oriented: Core modules focus on the development of key skills such as academic writing, linguistic data collection, statistical evaluation, qualitative analysis, and theoretical reflection.
+skill-oriented: The modules focus on the advanced application of key skills such as academic writing, linguistic data collection, statistical evaluation, qualitative analysis and theoretical reflection.

 research-oriented: The teaching staff are very active in research and are constantly designing new courses to incorporate the latest findings and methods of linguistics into teaching.